 You can use Tenacity herbicide at any point during the seeding or overseeding of established grasses.
 Post-application, weeds usually die within three weeks of application, turning white from chlorophyll loss.
-Tenacity comes with an integrated measuring cup to dilute your mixture.
+Tenacity comes with an integrated measuring cup for accurate and easy measuring.
 Use a backpack sprayer with this TeeJet foliar spray tip for the best results.
 One eight-ounce bottle will cover one to two acres of your lawn, and you’ll only need to water this in if you’re using it as a pre-emergent while seeding.

 TOP TIP: If you see your turfgrass turning white, don’t panic.
 This is common but temporary.
 Typically, this occurs between five to seven days post-application and can sometimes last several weeks.
 Tenacity herbicide can be used on most cool-season grasses and some warm-season grasses (Centipede, Buffalograss) but do not apply to these grass types, as it will damage or kill them:

 ❌ Seashore Paspalum

 SedgeHammer® herbicide contains the highly-concentrated active ingredient: Halosulfuron-methyl (75%,) which inhibits cell division in particular weeds, especially sedges.
 This weed killer comes as a “Water Dispersible Granule” (WDG), so it needs to be mixed with water for application.
 Since this weed killer doesn’t kill grass, it can work a little slower, showing results in up to 21 days — just remain patient!